What is a UTR Number?

 You may require more than one UTR number depending on your circumstances.
 For example if your business is run as a partnership you will need an individual UTR number for you and a UTR number for the partnership.

-A UTR number is not issued automatically so you will need to apply for a UTR by completing HMRC’s registration process.
+A UTR number is not issued automatically so you will need to apply for a unique tax reference number by completing HMRC’s UTR number registration process.

-Your UTR number application can submitted in a few different ways depending on the type of UTR number required.
+Your UTR number application can submitted in a few different ways depending on the type of income you have.

 HMRC has three main registration categories: